Azure/azure-policy/samples/GuestConfiguration/deployextension-installed-application-linux/README.md

-# Deploy extension to audit for installed applications - Linux
+# Deploy extension to audit for installed applications in Linux VMs

 This policy ensures that the requirements are deployed to audit a VM for applications that must be installed.
 The requirements include a guest assignment, a managed service identity, and the guest configuration extension.